 There is also a small pool of money available for adjuncts' PMA.
-Any adjunct faculty member presenting a paper/poster, serving as a panel chair or respondent, or holding a leadership position within the conference's sponsoring academic organization that requires them to attend can apply for up to $500 in PMA funds.
+Any adjunct faculty members presenting a paper/poster, serving as a panel chair or respondent, or holding a leadership position within the conference's sponsoring academic organization that requires them to attend can apply for up to $300 in PMA funds.
 Funds will be awarded on a "first come, first serve" basis, and only one award per faculty member will be granted.
-All applications for PMA should include a brief description of the conference, paper, and panel, a proposed budget, and a brief CV.
-The proposal should be submitted to Wendy Hilton-Morrow in the Academic Affairs Office.

 Eligibility: All tenure-track and tenured faculty

-To request a faculty supplementary professional meeting allowance award, please complete the additional SPMA questions found on the PMA form.
+To request a faculty supplementary professional meeting allowance award, complete the SPMA Request form.

 Professional Development Funds

 Employees of the college may be granted Professional Development Funds.
 The purpose of these funds is to provide funding for experiences, equipment, and materials that are important in the professional development of the person as an employee of the college.